“I always stressed that I didn’t have coaching experience, but that I did have a deadline: 9th June.”– Jürgen Klinsmann

 When Klinsmann took the helm as Nationaltrainer from Rudi Völler in 2004, his remit was the complete revamp of the national team – though the first thing he chose to tackle was the structure and makeup of the management itself.
 Whereas previously the coaching setup had involved the Teamchef and an otherwise anonymous assistant, Klinsmann employed Euro 1996 winner Oliver Bierhoff as his public relations expert and former Stuttgart coach Joachim Löw as a more hands-on tactical advisor.
 He also applied a number of principles he had learned whilst working in the United States, supplementing his training staff with a raft of health and fitness gurus, motivational experts and sports psychologists.

 To get into the German squad in the 1980s, you would have had to have had at least three years of solid top-level experience.
-The key difference was that in the 1970s and 1980s there had been a wealth of top-class players to choose from; I am sure any German fan can name at least half a dozen players that might have been considered unlucky not to have played for the Mannschaft.
+By the turn of the millennium, this approach had become unsustainable.
+In the 1970s and 1980s, there had been a wealth of top-class players to choose from; I am sure any German fan can name at least half a dozen players that might have been considered unlucky not to have played for the Mannschaft.
 Between 1998 and 2004 on the other hand, it appeared that anyone and his Hund could get into the squad – with journeymen like Michael Preetz, Olaf Marschall, Horst Heldt, Thomas Brdaric and the truly awful Paulo Rink getting to wear the Schwarz und Weiß.

-While it could be argued Völler’s arm had been twisted slightly in picking inexperienced youngsters, this was not an issue for Klinsmann and Löw – whose entire ethos had been based on youth.
-Players that had been on the fringe almost overnight became integral parts of what was being moulded into a dynamic squad, and were now mainstays of a side geared towards the future.
+While it could be argued Völler’s arm had been twisted slightly in picking inexperienced youngsters, this was not an issue for Klinsmann and Löw, whose entire ethos had been based on youth.
+Players that had been on the fringe almost overnight became integral parts of what was being moulded into a dynamic squad, mainstays of a side geared towards the future.
 The team started to play with a more open and expressive style, but at the same time were more likely to leave holes in defence – something that continued to fuel Klinsmann’s critics.
-The coach never seemed to be get a break: when things were going well he was national hero no. 1, but when an experiment went wrong he was suddenly this guy who had been spending too much time in America.
-When Germany was beaten by Italy 4-1 in March 2006, Klinsmann’s head was once more on the block.

 As far as the press were concerned the coach had one last chance to redeem himself – the next friendly in Dortmund against the United States.
 In good time, things had started to click.
 With a 4-1 defeat of the US the Klinsmann’s side had finally started to grow in confidence.
 Apart from a slightly jittery 2-2 draw with Japan where they found themselves having to come back from two goals down, the team had clearly picked up a momentum that they then took into the World Cup.